"The trick, William Potter, is not minding that it hurts." - Peter O'Toole as T. E. Lawrence, "Lawrence of Arabia"

 I'm only going to eat healthy foods!
 Not likely if you live in the United States, where we put sugar on fruit.

 Look, I'm not saying I'm a paragon of virtue - far from it.
 If anything, I'm a paragon of salt and fat.
 I wanted to start off this year with a quote from the great Peter O'Toole, who recently passed, because it's a very pithy way of reminding ourselves that life is pain.
-You're going to disappoint yourself, your spouse, your kids, your boss, and you probably disappointed your mother before you could even crawl.
+You're going to disappoint yourself, your spouse, your kids, your boss... hell, you probably disappointed your mother before you could even crawl.
 That's not the point.

 Everyone who is alive on the planet experiences pain, disappointment, frustration, and anger.
 I've spent the past 5 months watching my son suffer at the hands of various members of the medical community, listening to them explain why they can't help him and telling me I should just be patient.
 I've sacrificed my ability to support myself in order to care for him, and that's a very jagged pill to swallow for someone who has done her own grocery shopping while on crutches.
-I'm unable to do anything right now but wait, depend on the kindness of others, and try to wait for the cheesecake to thaw before I eat it.
+I'm unable to do anything right now but try to ease his pain, depend on the kindness of others, and try to wait for the cheesecake to thaw before I eat it.
 If one more person says to me this is God's will, so help me, I'm buying them a large and very scary clown doll as karmic retribution.

 Pain is to be expected.
 Every single one of us has had a metaphorical match in our hands and watched it burn down to our fingertips.
 We've seen unemployment benefits run out.
 We've had spouses bail.
 We have reached into the bag expecting one last cookie only to find crumbs.

 What matters is how we react to the pain.
 You know the pain will come, especially when you can see the match burning right in front of you, so prepare to handle the pain or you'll drown in it.
 I used to wallow in worst-case scenarios, and then a friend confronted me and said, "OK, what would you actually do if that happened?"
 It got me in the habit of imagining the worst possible outcome and then mentally planning what I would do to handle it.
+Having a plan mitigates the anxiety.

 For the unforeseen moments of random pain - not so much candles burning down to fingertips as a sudden haymaker to the jaw - there is no way to prepare except knowing that they'll come.
 And they will hurt.
 And then you'll keep going, and good things will happen, and bad things will happen, and there will be many ordinary moments in between the moments that hurt.
 The trick is reminding yourself it's temporary pain, breathing through it, knowing that the good moments will come again.